Annealed Leap-Point Sampler for Multimodal Target Distributions: Components of ALPS

+Traditionally, tempering algorithms rely on augmentation strategies using powered densities where the entire density is raised to some power $\beta<1$.
+This has the effect of merging modes and thus facilitating transitions between different modal domains of attraction.

-Typically, tempering schemes rely on a "power-based tempering" setup whereby at inverse temperature $\beta$ the target density is given by $\pi(x)^\beta$. \cite{woodard2009conditions} shows that when modes of a multimodal target exhibit heterogeneity, particularly with regards to their scales, then these power-based target distributions are a poor choice as they lead to torpid mixing of PT as the dimensionality of the problem grows.
+\citet{woodard2009sufficient} shows that when modes of a multimodal target exhibit heterogeneity, particularly with regards to their scales, then these power-based target distributions are a poor choice as they lead to torpid mixing of PT when the dimensionality of the problem grows.
+Unless the distributions are altered, annealing is subject to similar challenges of torpid mixing.
+The chains targeting the most annealed distributions become increasingly restricted to the dominant modes corresponding to global maxima, as in simulated annealing \citep{aarts1988simulated}.

-In the PA component uses annealed versions of $\pi$ but for identical reasons to \cite{woodard2009conditions}, these cannot be simply power-tempered versions of $\pi$.
-Power-based annealing would lead to distributions where all the mass lies around the global mode as in simulated annealing, \cite{aarts1988simulated}, whilst other modes become obsolete.
-The target distributions used in the PA component will be based on recent work in \cite{GarethJeffNick} which aims to (approximately) preserve mass that one may associate with each mode across different temperature levels.
+The target distributions used in the PA component build upon on recent work in \citet{GarethJeffNick} which aims to (approximately) preserve mass that one may associate with each mode across different temperature levels.